-15.2.5 EXTENSION OF PUBLIC WATER & SEWER SYSTEMS
+17.2.515.2.5 EXTENSION OF PUBLIC WATER & SEWER SYSTEMS

-A. All extensions of public water and sewer systems, including fire protection systems and public main extensions and service laterals for sewer, shall have the approval of the service providers involved and shall be constructed according to their specifications and under their supervision.
-Subdivision Administration shall be notified in writing by SCDES and, where necessary, by the appropriate service providers of the acceptance of these extensions prior to approval of the Final Plat.
+- A. All extensions of public water and sewer systems, including fire protection systems and public main extensions and service laterals for sewer, shall have the approval of the service providers involved and shall be constructed according to their specifications and under their supervision.
+Subdivision Administration shall be notified in writing by SCDES and, where necessary, by the appropriate service providers of the acceptance of these extensions prior to granting final approval of the subdivision Final pPlat. - B. Should extended public sewer systems prove infeasible by the Sewer Treatment Provider, individual permits shall be obtained from SCDES prior to the issuance of a building permit.